Contributed by Prof. Dr. Nazeer Ahmed, PhD

 The Sufis were eminently successful not just because they recited the dhikr, chanted devotional songs and practiced charity, but because they established effective institutions to do their work in their own lifetime and to continue it after they departed.
 At the center of the Sufi approach is the belief that only a learned and pious teacher can impart true knowledge to a discipline.
 The structure of a Sufic order is pyramidal.
 At the apex of the pyramid is the Qutub (the pole) or the Wali (master, protector), Khalifa (representative) or Sajjadah Nishin (one who resides in the sanctuary).
 For instance, the Qutub of the Qadariya School is Shaykh Abdul Qader Jeelani of Baghdad.

-The methodology or approach of a Sufic order is called the tareeqah.
+The methodology, method, process and approach of a Sufic order is called the tareeqa.
 Initiation into a Sufi order is voluntary.
 Upon initiation, a person becomes a murid.
 The word murid derives from the Arabic word iradah, meaning desire or will.
 A murid is one who desires and craves for proximity to God and is inclined towards Divine Love.
 In this journey, he is guided by a Shaykh.
-The murid’s progression in the ranks of the tareeqah takes him (her) through the following stages: Mubtadi (student); Mutadarrij (practitioner); Shaykh (teacher) and finally the Qutub (the pillar or pole).
+The murid’s progression in the ranks of the tareeqa takes him (her) through the following stages: Mubtadi (student); Mutadarrij (practitioner, one who is making progress); Shaykh (teacher) and finally the Qutub (the pillar or pole).
 The exact terms may vary between the tareeqas.
 Obedience to the teacher and an extraordinary degree of discipline is required of the murid.
 There is no conflict between the various Sufi orders.
 A person may belong to several orders at the same time, although attachment to a single teacher is preferred.

 The progress of a murid is measured in darajat (degrees) or maqamat (stages) tawbah (repentance), zuhd (avoidance of impure actions), faqr (humility, renunciation of worldly goods), sabr (patience), tawakkul (reliance on God alone for one’s needs) and rada (earning Divine pleasure).
-Thus a Sufi order establishes an organizational structure, provides a methodology for instruction, measures progress of the initiates and takes them step-by-step towards certain knowledge (ilm al yaqin).
+Thus, a Sufi order establishes an organizational structure, provides a methodology for instruction, measures progress of the initiates and takes them step-by-step towards certainty of knowledge (ilm al yaqin).

 The principal place where adherents of a Sufi order meet is called a zawiyah.
 Secondary places of meeting for dhikr and study are referred to as halqah (circle).
 Zawiyahs and halqahs grew up throughout the Muslim world.
 The Sufi orders and their organizations provided continuity through their silsilah (spiritual connectivity relating a Sufi through his teachers to the Prophet).
 Ascension to the highest position in the organization was by appointment of the Qutub, who, as he approached the end of his life, would nominate and confirm his heir.
 Syed Mohammed Ghouse of Sindh introduced the silsilah of Abdul Qader Jeelani into India and Pakistan in the 15th century (1482).
 Although the Qadariya silsilah had less of an impact on Indian soil than the Chishtiya order, the name of Abdul Qader Jeelani is revered throughout the subcontinent.
 He is commonly referred to as Peeran-e-pir Dastagir or Ghouse-ul-Azam Dastagir.
 One of the most famous shaykhs of the Qadariya silsilah was Miyan Pir who passed away in Lahore in 1635.
 Miyan Pir was a teacher to Dara Shikoh, the eldest son of Moghul Emperor Shah Jehan.
 Dara Shikoh, a scholar of repute who was well versed in several languages, wrote a biography of Miyan Pir, who is widely credited with introducing Islam to the rural areas of Punjab and Kashmir.